 Astor said schools are struggling with the capacity to address psychological stressors such as pandemic-induced hardships, racial injustice and political strife.

 In 2019–20, the NCES report found, about 55% of public schools provided diagnostic mental health assessment services to evaluate students for mental health disorders, and 42% offered mental health treatment services.
 Middle and high schools had higher rates of mental health assessments and services compared to elementary schools.

 Expanding mental health services in schools is helpful, Astor said, but a more comprehensive, proactive approach to school safety — including professional development, discipline policies, supports for educators and students, activities to empower communities and more — is needed.

 "Anybody who's been in a school knows that you have a whole organizational system, they're in a whole ecological system, and to create a positive climate or to create a situation where there's harm involved is usually not just one person," Astor said.

 The NCES report includes data about security measures, discipline problems, gangs, hate-related speech, possession of weapons, and use and availability of illegal drugs, as well as discussion about percentages of teachers who reported having been threatened or attacked by students.

 Data in the report comes from statistical data sources supported by the federal government.
 Such sources include results from the School-Associated Violent Death Surveillance System, the National Vital Statistics System, and the K-12 School Shooting Database.

 The report doesn't include statistics from the recently concluded 2021-22 school year that included the Uvalde shooting, or victimization data and safety prevention activity.

-    In July, NCES plans to release new data from the School Survey on Crime and Safety, which was administered during the 2019-20 school year and includes a nationally representative cross-sectional survey of about 4,800 public elementary and secondary schools.
+NCES released new data from the School Survey on Crime and Safety in July, which was administered during the 2019-20 school year and includes a nationally representative cross-sectional survey of about 4,800 public elementary and secondary schools.